secret-escapes-media/microsite-wales-2019/_pages/competition/index.md

 title: Compet&shy;ition
 long-title: Win your very own boutique escape in Wales
-intro: Win a gorgeous stay in the Vale, in a luxurious manor house retreat.
-Spend two nights indulging in five-star, boutique pampering, before exploring the Welsh countryside from your country bolthole.
+intro: Win a gorgeous stay in Wales, in a luxurious manor house retreat.
+Spend two nights indulging in five-star, boutique pampering, before exploring the Vale of Glamorgan from your country bolthole.
 enter-cta: Enter Now

 features: